CHEK2 c.715G>A, p.Glu239Lys

 PVS1

-According to standard ACMG guidelines, the rule for PVS1 is: 'Null variant in a gene where loss of function (LoF) is a known mechanism of disease (e.g., nonsense, frameshift, canonical ±1 or 2 splice sites, initiation codon, single exon deletion in a LoF gene)'.
-The evidence for this variant does not establish it as a null variant and the provided variant type and transcript details are unclear.
-Therefore, this criterion is not applied.
+According to standard ACMG guidelines, the rule for PVS1 is: "Null variant in a gene where loss of function is a known mechanism of disease".
+The evidence for this variant shows it is a missense change (E239K).
+Therefore, this criterion is not applied because the variant is not a null variant.

 PS1

-According to standard ACMG guidelines, the rule for PS1 is: 'Same amino acid change as a known pathogenic variant but different nucleotide change'.
-The evidence does not include a report of an alternative nucleotide change causing the same amino acid substitution in CHEK2.
-Therefore, PS1 is not applied.
+According to standard ACMG guidelines, the rule for PS1 is: "Same amino acid change as a known pathogenic variant but different nucleotide change".
+The evidence for this variant shows no other nucleotide change at codon 239 reported as pathogenic.
+Therefore, this criterion is not applied.

 PS2

-According to standard ACMG guidelines, the rule for PS2 is: 'De novo (both maternity and paternity confirmed) in a patient with the disease and no family history'.
-There is no evidence provided regarding de novo occurrence; hence, PS2 is not applied.
+According to standard ACMG guidelines, the rule for PS2 is: "De novo (both maternity and paternity confirmed) in a patient with the disease and no family history".
+The evidence for this variant shows no de novo data are available.
+Therefore, this criterion is not applied.

 PS3